davidhozic/TkClassWizard/docs/source/guide/firststeps.rst

-In the above example we first import the library by typing ``import tkclasswiz as wiz``.
+In this example we first import the library by typing ``import tkclasswiz as wiz``.
 Then we define 2 classes, the class ``Wheel`` and class ``Car``.

 The ``Wheel`` class accepts a single parameter annotated with the ``float`` type.
-It is VERY IMPORTANT that all the parameters are annotated, else they will not be displayed when defining parameters through the GUI.
+It is VERY IMPORTANT that all the parameters are annotated.
+Otherwise they will not be displayed when defining parameters through the GUI.

-The ``Car`` class accepts parameters ``name`` of type ``str``, ``speed`` of type ``float`` and list of ``wheels`` of type ``Wheel``.
-From the ``wheels`` parameter we can see that we can define multiple nested objects as well.
+The ``Car`` class accepts the following parameters: ``name`` of type ``str``, ``speed`` of type ``float`` and a list of ``wheels`` of type ``Wheel``.
+The ``wheels`` parameter allows us to define multiple nested objects as well.

 Then we create an instance of ``Tk``, which is just the standard way for creating a tkinter app.

-Then we create a ``combo`` variable of type :class:`~tkclasswiz.storage.ComboBoxObjects`, which will receive the defined ``Car`` object after we define the object successfully.
-But it won't receive an actual instance of ``Car``, however it will receive an abstract representation of the defined object.
-The abstract representation is an instance of :class:`tkclasswiz.convert.ObjectInfo` and its job is to store the class (in our case ``Car``) and the parameters defined.
-When displaying the defined abstract ``Car`` object inside the GUI, it will be displayed as ``Class(parameter1=value1, ...)``.
+After that, we create a ``combo`` variable of type :class:`~tkclasswiz.storage.ComboBoxObjects`, which will receive the ``Car`` object after it is defined successfully.
+However, it won't receive an actual instance of ``Car``.
+Instead, it will receive an abstract representation of the defined object.
+The abstract representation is an instance of
+:class:`tkclasswiz.convert.ObjectInfo` and its job is to store the class (in our case ``Car``) and the defined parameters.
+When displaying the defined abstract ``Car`` object inside the GUI, it will be displayed as
+``Class(parameter1=value1, ...)``.

-Afterwards we define 2 functions, the first one will open the definition window, while the second one will convert the abstract ``Car`` object into a real Python object.
+We then define 2 functions.
+The first one will open the definition window, while the second one will convert the abstract ``Car`` object into a real Python object.

-Function ``make_car`` accepts a parameter ``old``, which will be later used to edit the existing object after we defined it.
+The function ``make_car`` accepts a parameter ``old``, which will be used to edit the existing object after we defined it at a later point.
-But since it is not defined yet, this is currently irrelevant.
-Next lines of code in the function create the :class:`~tkclasswiz.object_frame.window.ObjectEditWindow` definition window and load in the definition frame by calling the :py:meth:`~tkclasswiz.object_frame.window.ObjectEditWindow.open_object_edit_frame`, which we pass the class of an object we want to define (``Car``), the return widget (``combo``) that receives the defined object and the ``old_data`` parameter which would load in previously defined values (which currently don't exist).
+However, since it is not currently defined, it has no effect.
+The next lines of code in the function create the :class:`~tkclasswiz.object_frame.window.ObjectEditWindow` definition window and load in the definition frame by calling the :py:meth:`~tkclasswiz.object_frame.window.ObjectEditWindow.open_object_edit_frame`.
+With this method, we can pass the class of an object we want to define (``Car``), the return widget (``combo``) that receives the defined object, and the ``old_data`` parameter which would load in previously defined values (which currently don't exist).

 At the very bottom of the example, we define a few buttons:

-- 'Define Car': Calls ``make_car`` function, opening the object definition window.
+- 'Define Car': Calls the ``make_car`` function, opening the object definition window.
-- 'Edit Car': Calls ``make_car`` function, opening the object definition window and loading in the already defined :class:`tkclasswiz.convert.ObjectInfo` abstract ``Car`` object.
+- 'Edit Car': Calls the ``make_car`` function, opening the object definition window and loading in the already defined :class:`tkclasswiz.convert.ObjectInfo` abstract ``Car`` object.
-- 'Print defined': Calls ``print_defined`` function which converts the abstract object into a real one and prints it out, including its type.
+- 'Print defined': Calls the ``print_defined`` function, which converts the abstract object into a real one and prints it out, including its type.

 Now let's take a look at how our example looks :ref:`inside a GUI <Defining data>`.